jexia/docs/docs/apphost/README.md

 3. Only one `A` record per domain should exist
 4. After the domain has been added to your Jexia configuration, you would need to redeploy your application.
 You can re-deploy without the rebuild option (see above)

-It might take some time for your application to be be accessible via the new domain as your DNS needs to update its records.
+It might take some time for your application to be accessible via the new domain as your DNS needs to update its records.

 ![No Application](./step_1.png)